Vishal-Adhithya/BMI/README.md

 # BMI CALCULATOR

-A simple calculator app for android or apple
+A BMI calculator app for android or apple

 For FLUTTER DEVELOPMENT MAIL ME ON:
             vishaladhithya19@gmail.om